soa-uam/TFM_bladder_regeneration_RNAseq/README.md

-# Transcriptomic reprogramming during bladder regenerative response to chemically-induced damage
+# Transcriptomic analysis of epithelial damage response

-This repository contains the code for the analysis of RNA sequencing data (bulkRNAseq and scRNAseq) from a study on bladder regeneration in mice.
-The RNA sequencing data was obtained from bulkRNAseq of bladder tissue samples collected at 0h, 12h, 24h, 72h, 7 days and 30 days after cyclophosphamide injection.
-The analysis includes quality control, alignment, quantification, differential expression, functional annotation, and cell type deconvolution.
+This repository contains the code for the analysis of the RNA sequencing data (bulkRNAseq and scRNAseq) from the Master thesis by Sandra Ozáez (M.Sc.
+Bioinformatics and Computational Biology, UAM.
+May, 2023).
+For experimental details please refer to the written report.
+Code below includes quality control, alignment, quantification, differential expression, functional annotation, and cell type deconvolution.
 In addition, we also analyzed single-cell RNA sequencing data from a previous thesis carried out in our group.

 ## Table of contents
 * [bulkRNAseq DGE analysis](#bulk_DESeq2_DGE.R)